Miriam Sisterhood's Soul Refresh and Sound Bath Meditative Shabbat

 10:15-noon: Meditative Shabbat Morning Sound Bath

-Join Rabbi Treu, Cantor Kissner, and guest sound bath practitioner Genevieve Deely.
+Join the Miriam Sisterhood, Rabbi Treu, Cantor Kissner, and guest sound bath practitioner Genevieve Deely.
 We will integrate contemplative practices and sound healing modalities (such as singing bowls) into Shabbat morning prayer to create an experience of healing and renewal.

 Jump to the registration form